-The music therapy program at Royal Oak Alternate High School is a well-attended, appreciated and important part of the program offered.
-At Royal Oak school the music therapy program provides 6 – 10 individual music therapy sessions per week.
-These sessions often center around music listening and reflection, song-writing and recording, instrumental instruction and improvisation and beat/song production.
-All of the sessions and work start first by building relationships with the students, and gaining trust and rapport.
+At Royal Oak Alternate High School, the music therapy program provides 6 – 10 individual music therapy sessions per week.
+These sessions often center around music listening and reflection, song-writing and recording, instrumental instruction, improvisation and beat/song production.

-Music also allows for students to express themselves in a very direct way.
+Music therapy also allowed for the students to express themselves in a very direct and different way.
 Many teenagers are struggling with their identity and struggling with self-expression and self-confidence.
-Singing, playing instruments and writing songs/raps are great way to express themselves in a safe manner.
+Singing, playing instruments and writing songs/raps are great ways to express themselves in a safe manner.
 They can get their difficult emotions out through singing songs that match their internal world, and the music therapist can then support and normalize these feelings.

 Additionally, in sharing music that represents their youth’s culture with the music therapist, they become the expert and the holder of knowledge.
 They are given autonomy to direct the session, and the freedom to show their interests and who they are.
 These youth have spent so much time in the system that they are disenfranchised and often do not have the opportunity to show their own strengths and knowledge.
 This opportunity can give them confidence and make them feel seen and heard.

 Navigating The Ongoing COVID-19 Pandemic

 From Music Therapist Felicia:

 “The changes last year during the COVID-19 pandemic were not overall that large.
 Myself and the students were always wearing a mask, and we kept all the surfaces and instruments wiped down whenever possible.
 Otherwise, most of the sessions are on a one-on-one basis, so there was not too much that needed to be done to cater to the pandemic.”